Chip-firing and critical groups of signed graphs: Introduction

 \subsection{Our contributions.}

-In this paper we study chip-firing on a \emph{signed graph} $G_\phi$, where each edge of a graph $G$ is assigned a positive or negative weight according to a function $\phi$.
-Now when a vertex fires, if one of its incident edges is negative, both that vertex and its neighbor lose a chip.
+In this paper we study chip-firing on a \emph{signed graph} $G_\phi$, where each edge of a graph $G$ is assigned a positive or negative weight according to a function $\phi: E(G) \rightarrow \{+,-\}$.
+When a vertex fires, if one of its incident edges is negative, both that vertex and its neighbor lose a chip.
 Such a setup can be thought of as modeling a process where both antagonistic (negative) and cooperative (positive) relations exist.
 A signed graph $G_\phi$ comes with a (reduced) signed Laplacian matrix $L_{G_{\phi}}$ which, as above, defines a chip-firing rule and also a critical group ${\mathcal K}(G_\phi)$.
-For signed graphs, the cardinality of ${\mathcal K}(G_\phi)$ can be understood in terms of combinatorial objects that generalize spanning trees.

-The matrix $L_{G_\phi}$ is not necessarily an $M$-matrix (for example it can have positive entries off the diagonal), and hence does not come with a pre-existing notion of chip-firing that relates to its critical group (as far as we know).
-However, signed graphs provide a natural setting to employ a theory of chip-firing on invertible matrices developed by Guzm\'an and Klivans in \cite{GuzKlivans}.
-In this setup, the chip-firing theory is governed by a pair $(L,M)$ of $n \times n$ matrices, where $L$ is invertible and $M$ is an $M$-matrix.
+The matrix $L_{G_\phi}$ is not necessarily an $M$-matrix (for instance, it will typically have positive entries off the diagonal), and hence does not come with a pre-existing notion of chip-firing that relates to its critical group (as far as we know, see also Section \ref{sec: other}).
+However, signed graphs provide a natural setting to employ a more general theory of chip-firing developed by Guzm\'an and Klivans in \cite{GuzKlivans}.
+In this setup, one fixes a \emph{chip-firing pair} $(L,M)$ of $n \times n$ matrices, where $L$ is invertible and $M$ is an $M$-matrix.
+One uses $L$ to define the chip-firing rule, in the sense that `firing a vertex' is defined by subtracting a column of $L$.
+An important feature of this theory is that the class of \emph{valid} configurations is no longer simply integer vectors with nonnegative entries, but rather integer points in a cone $S^+$ determined by $LM^{-1}$.
+Among the vectors in $S^+$ some are distinguished as $z$-superstable, some as critical.
+The definitions mimic the setup for graphs, and one can show that many of the desirable properties extend to this setting, we refer to Section \ref{sec:chipfiring pairs} for details.

+Since $M$ is itself an $M$-matrix, one can also consider the chip-firing rule determined by $M$, where valid configurations are given by nonnegative integral vectors ${\mathbb Z}^n_{\geq 0}$.
+Our first result provides a way to compare $z$-superstable and critical configuration in these two settings.
+We emphasize that this result applies for any chip-firing pair $(L,M)$, not necessarily arising from graphs.
+We do require that $L$ and $M$ are both integral (in which case we refer to $(L,M)$ as an \emph{integral chip-firing pair}).